'Pokemon GO' Gen 3 Update: New Monsters Arriving In Groups? Larger Storage Space, New Weather System Explained

 — Telegraph Gaming (@TelegraphGaming) November 28, 2017

 Niantic has yet to comment on these reports.
-Therefore, gamers should take these speculations lightly until everything is proven true and correct.
+Therefore, gamers should take the speculation lightly until everything is proven true and correct.
 Stay tuned for more Pokemon GO news and updates!